(updated May 1, 2023)

 Please note that the teachers are not obligated to release your child to anyone without being informed in advance.
 Ensure all pickup-adults are listed in Jovial.
 Teachers do also have paper copies of your Application form at the school for writing in names and phone numbers, of new additions.

 Drive slowly and with awareness when coming in or out of the parking area as small children run out between the cars.
-Some days the Seniors centre is busy with actives, and our parking lot is busy.
+Some days the Seniors centre is very busy with actives, and our parking lot is busy and full.

 Please pick up your child on time –Also please be advised that the Town of Gibsons has a “no idling” bylaw which means that vehicles stopped for longer than 2 minutes must turn off their engines.
 Please respect this rule and shut off your engines – the playground is right beside the parking lot.